kenlukas/teractf/CTFs/teractf2025/Pwn-FTW/README.md

     return 0;
 }
 ```
-There is a win() function that will print the flag if called, and a whodis() function which asks for user input and prints the input back to the screen.
+There is a win() function that prints the flag if called, and a whodis() function that prompts the user for input and prints it back to the screen.
-The issue is that the buffer variable is 32 bytes but the scanf will read as many characters as the user inputs.
+The issue is that the buffer variable is 32 bytes, but scanf reads as many characters as the user enters.
 Opening it up in gdb-pwndbg and looking
-at the primary functions using `info functions` you see:
+at the primary functions using `info functions`, you see:

 ![info.png](./info.png)

-From this we can see that 0x080491c6 is the address of the win() function in this binary. (see NOTE1 if you got 0x080491b6)
+From this, we can see that 0x080491c6 is the address of the win() function in this binary. (see NOTE1 if you got 0x080491b6)

 Next, run the binary in the debugger and input a bunch of characters to overflow the buffer.
-In this case I used the pwntools `cyclic` command to generate
+In this case, I used the pwntools `cyclic` command to generate
 100 characters, and I pasted them into the prompt.

 ![overflow](./overflow.png)

 Since this is a 32-bit binary, we need to know what is in the EIP register when the buffer overflows.
-In this case, it's "laaa" and if you put that in
+In this case, it's "laaa", and if you put that in
 `cyclic` with the lookup switch, we find it starts at the 44th character.

 ![offset](./offset.png)